-Barry J Felstead Current Position Chief Executive Officer - Australian Resorts and Chief Executive Officer - VIP International (from 1 August 2013): Mr Felstead's current employment agreement with Crown Resorts Limited has no fixed term.
-Fixed Remuneration Base salary: \$2,082,225 per annum Superannuation Compulsory Superannuation Guarantee Contributions up to the maximum contribution base, equating to \$17,775 per annum.
+Barry J Felstead Current Position Chief Executive Officer - Australian Resorts and Chief Executive Officer - VIP International (from I August 2013): Mr Felstead's current employment agreement with Crown Resorts Limited has no fixed erm.
+Fixed Remuneration Base salary: \$2,082,225 per annum Superannuation Compulsory Superannuation Guarantee Contributions up to the maximum contribution base, equating to 17,775 per annum.
 Non-monetary benefits and other: Complimentary privileges at Crown Melbourne and Crown Perth facilities, mobile telephone and salary sacrifice arrangements for motor vehicle and superannuation.
 Mr Felstead is entitled to a travel allowance of \$50,000 per annum.
-Performance based remuneration STI: Discretionary STI based on the performance of Crown annual target STI is 40% of his TEC. and the achievement of per sonal KPOs.
-Mr Felstead's LTI: Mr Felstead participates in the 2010 Crown LTI as well as the 2014 Crown LTI.
-See further page 59.
+Performance based remuneration STI: Discretionary STI based on the performance of Crown annual target STI is 40% of his TEC. n and the achievement of personal KPOs.
+Mr Felstead's LTI: Mr Felstead participates in the 2010 Crown LTI as wel l as the 2014 Crown LTI.
+S See further page 59.
 2014 Percentage breakdown of remuneration Fixed remuneration (Includes voluntary and compulsory superannuation) STI LTI 101% 29% (30)% During the 2014 financial year, Crown reassessed the accordingly.
-This has resulted in a reversal of amounts executive who participated in the 2010 Crown LTI must component of their F14 remuneration. previously expensed and, a s a result of this, each Post-employment benefits Nil Post-employment restraint Crown may impose various restraint periods up to a p period of 12 months post-em ployment.
+This has resulted in a reversal of amounts executive who participated in the 2010 Crown LTI must component of their F14 remuneration. s previously expensed and d, as a result of this, each Post-employment benefits Nil Post-employment restraint Crown may impose various restraint periods up to a p period of 12 months post- employment.
 Termination By Senior Executive: 12 months' notice.
-By Crown: 12 months' notice without cause; one month's notice incapacity. for performance issues; thre e months' notice due to Termination benefits Nil Payments made prior to commencement · Nil Directors' Fees Nil
+By Crown: 12 months' notice without cause; one month's notice incapacity. for performance issues; t hree months' notice due to Termination benefits Nil Payments made prior to commencement Nil Directors' Fees Nil